Research

 Know Your Agent

 Enterprises are handing real work — and real budgets — to autonomous agents.
 An agent that issues refunds, moves funds, or touches customer data is only as safe as its weakest prompt.
+Three products cover the whole question:

 Prove your agent.